-Its second ingredient, sodium nitrite, is a natural compound found in vegetables such as carrots and spinach because of the compound's prevalence in soil (nitrogen being 78 percent of our atmosphere).
+Its second ingredient, sodium nitrite, is a natural compound prevalent in soil and found in vegetables such as carrots and spinach (nitrogen is 78 percent of our atmosphere).
 Sodium nitrite is known to prevent the growth of bacteria, and is also an effective anti-toxin and considered an essential medicine by the World Health Organization.

-The name Prague powder (sometimes Prague salt) got its name because the process for adding sodium nitrite to meat for the purpose of curing it was first developed in that city when it was part of the Habsburg Empire.
+Prague powder (sometimes Prague salt) got its name since the process for adding sodium nitrite to meat for the purpose of curing it was first developed in Prague when it was part of the Habsburg Empire.

 Where to Find It

 You can purchase Prague powder No. 1 at online retailers that sell herbs, spices, and seasonings, at some hunting and sporting goods stores (Prague powder No. 1 is a key ingredient in making jerky), and at major retailers and grocery stores that sell herbs and spices.